jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **Currently supported:**

-XinaA15 currently supports many of the following:
+XinaA15 currently support (or include) many of the following:
 - Sileo
 - Built-in SSH
 - libsubstitiute